fhunleth/relsync/README.md

 is needed.
 The target should have the `kernel`, `stdlib`, and `crypto` applications available.

+If the target stores the Erlang applications on read-only filesystems, that's ok.
+Use the `-q` parameter to specify a writable filesystem to use and `relsync` will put the new files there and update the Erlang VM's search path to pick the new files up.
+The Erlang VM search path will no longer point to the original read-only filesystem location.
+Symlinks are used to point back to unmodified files.

 ## Hooks

 Relsync will look for the module specified by `--hooks` parameter and if it